dganesan/mhealth-course/chapter3-activityrecognition/ch3-fall-detection-project-example.md

 ### Recommended Strategy for Students

-Given these considerations, we strongly recommend that students use the individual recording method for falls and impact-like events.
+Given these considerations, we recommend that students use the individual recording method for falls and impact-like events.
 Yes, it takes more time.
 Yes, you'll handle more files.
 But the benefits outweigh these inconveniences.
 The quality control alone makes it worthwhile - nothing is more frustrating than discovering problems in your data after you've completed all your recordings.

 Moreover, this method provides valuable learning opportunities.
 Each recording becomes a mini-experiment where you can observe the sensor patterns immediately and develop an intuition for what constitutes a "good" recording.
 This understanding becomes invaluable when you move on to feature extraction and classification.